autoloadnextpost/alnp-documentation/en_US/testing.md

 Once you have this added, Auto Load Next Post will load the unminified version of the Javascript on the front end.

+If you have followed the instructions above to enable `WP_DEBUG`.
+Auto Load Next Post also allows you to...

 ## Debugging Functionality Issues